-One of the reasons small animals are so popular with children and adults is they're easy to handle which means lots of snuggling opportunities.
-Not all small animals enjoy handling though so if you're looking for a small pet that you want to get up close with and cuddle, make sure you look for an appropriate species and breed.
+Small animals are popular with children and adults for many reasons.
+They're cuddly, cute, and easy to handle, which means lots of snuggling opportunities.
+But not all small pet species enjoy being picked up.
+If you're looking for a small animal that you can get up close and personal with, make sure you pick one of the best small pets for cuddling.

 Small and Toy Dogs That Snuggle